SAP-samples/teched2021-INT261/exercises/exercise2/README.md

 ### Check Agent Mode and Project Assignment

-> ###### Important Note: If you are using SAP Universal ID,  please follow the note https://launchpad.support.sap.com/#/notes/3104958 to ensure that you have the right browser else there will a blank screen and you cannot login to your RPA cloud studio and no projects will be shown in the Desktop Agent.
+> ###### Important Note:
+> Ensure that you follow this note else there will a blank login screen in your Desktop Agent and you cannot login to your RPA cloud studio and no projects will be shown in the Desktop Agent.

+> - You need to have **Internet Explorer version 11** in your system and ensure that you have right browser configurations done as mentioned here: https://launchpad.support.sap.com/#/notes/2796986

+>- If you are using **SAP Universal ID**,  please follow the note https://launchpad.support.sap.com/#/notes/3104958 to ensure that you have the right browser settings enabled.

 1. Check if the **Desktop Agent** is started from the **Systray**
       - If yes, ignore the steps below